Wall Street closes higher lifted by energy; Treasury yields rise

 NEW YORK U.S. stocks closed higher on Tuesday, adding to the previous session's rally as rising oil prices boosted the energy sector, while U.S. Treasury yields rose on speculation about a possible December Federal Reserve interest rate hike.

-The Dow Jones industrial average's gain was led by oil company Chevron, while rival Exxon Mobil was one of the biggest drivers for the S&P 500.
+The Dow Jones industrial average's gain was led by oil company Chevron (CVX.N), while rival Exxon Mobil (XOM.N) was one of the biggest drivers for the S&P 500.

 While energy stocks have risen 22 percent since late August, the sector is still down 10 percent year to date.